HaydnMeyburgh/personal-budget-planner/README.md

 - Node
 - Express

-The database was built using:
+The database is built and queryed using:
 - Postgresql

 ---